Scottish Aviation Between the Wars: Clubs, Carriers, and Civil Routes - Enhanced Edition

 Beyond 602 Squadron, Scotland hosted additional RAF squadrons that maintained military aviation capabilities during the inter-war period.
 Clydeside Aviation Volume Two provides detailed descriptions of 269 Squadron, 32 Squadron and 21 Squadrons at Abbotsinch, documenting how these units contributed to Scotland's military aviation presence.
 These squadrons operated various aircraft types, maintaining operational readiness while supporting Scotland's aviation infrastructure.

 Abbotsinch airfield, which would later become Glasgow Airport, served as a crucial military aviation facility during the inter-war period.
-The presence of multiple squadrons at Abbotsinch demonstrated Scotland's strategic importance for British air defense and training.
+The presence of multiple squadrons at Abbotsinch demonstrated Scotland's strategic importance for British air defence and training.
 These squadrons maintained operational capabilities while supporting Scotland's broader aviation ecosystem, training pilots, maintaining aircraft, and developing operational procedures that would prove essential when war began.

-The comprehensive documentation of these squadrons in Clydeside Aviation Volume Two ensures that the complete story of Scotland's inter-war military aviation presence is properly preserved.
-Understanding these squadron operations provides valuable insights into how Scotland maintained military aviation capabilities while transitioning to civilian aviation dominance.
 The relationships between these military units and Scotland's civilian aviation infrastructure created a unique aviation ecosystem that would prove strategically valuable when rearmament accelerated.

 Royal Air Force Volunteer Reserve: Training the Next Generation